vgines73/Sequelize-Reverse-Engineering/README.md

 Creates the server to run the app on localhost.
 Require npm packages, Set up port, require models for syncing, create express app and configure middleware for authentication, require the routes, then sync database using sequelize and listen on the port.

 ## Challenges:
+Nothing really, since it was just a tutorial on how each file works.

 ---
 ## Questions: